ownal-daboubi/reading-notes-1/class-06.md

 2. Give it content: `createTextNode()`
 3. Add it to the DOM: `appendChild()`

-## Removing an element using DOM manipuation:
+## Removing an element using DOM manipulation:
 1. Store the element to be remove in a variable.
 2. Store its parent in a variable.
 3. Remove the element from its containing element: `removeChild()`.